 05 of 05

-Back Stitch is used to make lines around cross stitch and to stitch letters and wording.
+A Back Stitch is used to make lines around cross stitch and to stitch letters and wording.
 Some designs that are composed entirely of back stitch.
 Black work embroidery uses variations of the back stitch to create intricate designs, typically using black or a single color.Back stitches are the easiest of all stitches and used to add more definition to a design.
 It is used a lot to outline a piece of stitching to show what the pattern really is.
-It is used for facial expressions and lettering.
-Back... stitches are great for lettering and making the project a little more defined.
+It is used for facial expressions and lettering....
+Back stitches are great for lettering and making the project a little more defined.
 It will give the project a bit more dimension.
 It makes the pattern more concrete.
 It is fun to add contrasting colors for projects that include clothing or flowers.
 While this is a simple stitch, learning black work is complicated.
 You can use a back stitch in just about any cross stitch project.
 This stitch is great for fabric that is specific to cross stitch, such as cotton apron fabric or denim.
 You can manipulate this stitch to make circles and flowing letters.